 In the second experiment, we learn to recommend an item to randomly arriving users.
-The problem is simulated using the MovieLens 1M dataset \citep{movielens}, with $1$ million ratings for $3\,706$ movies from $6\,040$ users.
-As a first step, we subtract the mean rating from all ratings and complete the sparse rating matrix $M$ by alternating least squares \citep{davenport16overview} with rank $d = 5$.
+The problem is simulated using the MovieLens 1M dataset \citep{movielens}, with one million ratings for $3\,706$ movies from $6\,040$ users.
+We subtract the mean rating from all ratings and complete the sparse rating matrix $M$ by alternating least squares \citep{davenport16overview} with rank $d = 5$.
 The learned factorization is $M = U V\T$.
 The $i$-th row of $U$, denoted by $U_i$, represents user $i$.
 The $j$-th row of $V$, denoted by $V_j$, represents movie $j$.
-We use the item embeddings $V_j$ as unknown model parameters and the user embeddings $U_i$ as features of the actions.
+We use movie embeddings $V_j$ as model parameters and user embeddings $U_i$ as features of the actions.
+The movies are items.

 We experiment with both linear and logistic bandits.
-In both, an item is initially chosen randomly from $V_j$ and $K = 10$ random actions are chosen from $U_i$ in each round.
-In the linear bandit, the mean reward for recommending item $j$ to user $i$ is $U_i\T V_j$.
-The reward noise is $\sigma = 0.75$ and estimated from data.
-In the logistic bandit, the mean reward is $g(U_i\T V_j)$ where $g$ is a sigmoid.
+In both, an item is initially chosen randomly from $V_j$ and $K = 10$ actions are chosen randomly from $U_i$ in each round.
+In the linear bandit, the mean reward of item $j$ for user $i$ is $U_i\T V_j$.
+The reward noise is $\sigma = 0.75$, and we estimate it from data.
+In the logistic bandit, the mean reward is $g(U_i\T V_j)$, where $g$ is a sigmoid.

-Our MovieLens results are shown in \cref{fig:movielens experiment}.
-We observe the same trends as in \cref{sec:synthetic experiment}.
+Our MovieLens results are reported in \cref{fig:movielens experiment} and we observe similar trends to \cref{sec:synthetic experiment}.
 First, samples from the diffusion prior closely resemble those from the true prior (\cref{fig:movielens experiment}a).
-Since the problem is higher dimensional, we visualize the overlap using a UMAP projection \citep{sainburg21parametric}.
-Second, \diffts has a significantly lower regret than all baselines, in both linear (\cref{fig:movielens experiment}b) and logistic (\cref{fig:movielens experiment}c) bandits.
+Since the problem is higher dimensional, we visualize the overlap using UMAP \citep{sainburg21parametric}.
+Second, \diffts has a lower regret than all baselines, in both linear (\cref{fig:movielens experiment}b) and logistic (\cref{fig:movielens experiment}c) bandits.
 Finally, \mixts barely outperforms \tunedts.
-We observe this trend consistently in higher dimensions, which motivated our work on online learning with more complex priors.
+We observe this trend consistently in higher dimensions, and this motivated our work on online learning with more complex priors.